 placenta, taken by passing a thin tube through your

 vagina and cervix and into the uterus.
+It can also be done through the abdomen with a needle.
 The sampling and genetic testing are

 done between 10 and 12 weeks of pregnancy.

 - Amniocentesis, which uses a small amount of amniotic

 fluid, taken by inserting a needle into your abdomen and uterus.
 The sampling

 and genetic testing are usually done between 15 and 20 weeks of pregnancy.

 (Amniocentesis is also sometimes used in the last trimester to see whether the